danielkoryat/auto-commit-generator/README.md

 python -m unittest
 ```

-## License

-This project is distributed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Contact

 If you have any questions or comments about the Commit Message Generator, please feel free to open an issue in the repository.